-- Projects and handouts that reflect ways in which literature can be used with children. - Possible artifacts include read-aloud reflections, literature response strategies, professional articles or handouts on the use of books with children, professional conference reflections. - Course objectives: You will examine the role of literature in the lives of children.
+- Projects and handouts that reflect ways in which culturally relevant and bilingual literature can be used with children. - Possible artifacts include read-aloud reflections, literature response strategies, professional articles or handouts on the use of books with children, professional conference reflections. - Course objectives: You will examine the role of literature in the lives of children.
 You will explore ways to engage children with literature for both personal and academic purposes.